UserEngage/Flutter-SDK/README.md

 - Sending screen events
 - Sending notification events
 - Registering and saving user data
-- Receiving FCM notifications
+- Receiving FCM notifications  (in-app notifications and mobile notifications)
-- Caching unsended requests due to no connection
+- Caching unsent requests due to no connection

 ## Installation

-Add newest version of package to Your project using:
+Add the newest version of a package to your project using:

 ```
 flutter pub add flutter_user_sdk
 ```

 ## Getting started

 ###### To start using flutter_user_sdk package follow this steps:

-1) Go to User.com and create new project.
+1. Go to User.com and create or login into your app.
-2) Get required variables to initialize SDK - mobileSdkKey and appDomain 2.1) App domain is url on which app is running
+2. Get required variables to initialize SDK - mobileSdkKey and appDomain
+-  App domain is a URL on which an app is running
-2.2) To get mobileSdkKey - go to settings -> app settings -> advanced -> mobile sdk keys
+-  To get mobileSdkKey - go to the Settings -> App settings -> Advanced -> Mobile SDK keys
-3) SDK uses FCM so Firebase project is required to properly run package.
+3. SDK uses FCM so Firebase project is required to run the package properly.
-3.1) Go to Firebase and create projects for Android and IOS 3.2) Download google-services.json file and add to project 3.3) Find server key in firebase project - go to settings -> cloud messaging 3.4) Paste server key in user.com project settings -> app settings -> advanced -> mobile_fcm_keys
+-  Go to Firebase and create projects for Android and iOS
+-  Download google-services.json file and add it to project
+-  Find server key in the firebase project - go to the Settings -> Cloud Messaging
+-  Paste server key in User.com app: Settings -> App settings -> Advanced -> Mobile FCM keys

 Your project is ready to go!

-###### For more informations visit user.com/flutter_sdk and check detailed documentation.
+###### For more informations visit https://user.com/en/mobile-sdk/ and check detailed documentation.

 ## Usage